djrlj694/Receipts/Notes.md

 * Make a new object that can be the table view data source and delegate.
 * Make a new object that can own the receipts and handle persistence.
-* Remove the weak from the tableView outlet.
-Apple recommends strong outlet as of WWDC 2015.
 * All the stuff in viewDidLoad should be broken down into their own self documenting methods.
 	* configureTableView()
 	* loadReceiptsFromDisk()